Graduate Program Comprehensive Exam Guidelines for Ph.D. Students

 SPECIAL NOTE FOR DIRECT TRANSFER TO PHD STUDENTS: If you complete a direct transfer from the MSc to the PhD program, please note that UBC will consider your starting date for the PhD program to be whenever you entered the MSc program.
 So if you do direct transfer at the end of your first year in the MSc program, then you will be considered a 2nd-year student and will have just two years left to advance to candidacy, not three.

 Is the comprehensive exam meant to flunk students out?

 Absolutely not!
 Our department only admits students who we believe to be capable of completing all of the requirements for the Ph.D.
 We expect that every student we admit WILL pass our comprehensive exam, even if not always on the first try.
 (The typical success rate on the first attempt is 75%, and very few students need more than two attempts to pass.)
 For this reason we encourage you to take the exam early in your Ph.D. studies and allow you to take the exam as many times as you need to.
 Your Ph.D. supervisory committee will also work with you to improve your performance if you have difficulty passing the exam.

 Format of the written exam:

 The written comprehensive exam is offered twice per year (usually in late August/early September just before classes resume, and again in the spring in April/May).
 It takes the form of a closed book, single day exam given in two parts, with an intermission between the two halves.
 (Prior to 2020 we gave a two-day exam, lasting four hours each day.
 We switched to a single-day exam in 2020.)
-Marks are awarded on a pass/fail basis, and the exams are marked anonymously for fairness.
+The pass mark for the exam is 50%, and the exams are marked anonymously for fairness.

 The exam is written by a committee of faculty members containing both experimentalists and theorists from a broad spectrum of fields in our department, including physics, astronomy, and medical physics.
 Sample exams are given below.